metrixio/docker/README.md

 ![docker](https://user-images.githubusercontent.com/773481/209433247-decbb4f6-e722-4862-8063-d4e4f0bf3c29.png)

-Welcome to the Docker metrics collector!

-This package allows you to easily collect various metrics from Docker, such as downloads, stars and followers.
-With this tool, you can track the performance of your own Docker account, or gather data for research or analysis purposes.
+This tool lets you easily gather data about downloads, stars, and followers from Docker.
+You can use it to track the performance of your own account or gather data for research or analysis purposes.
+It works with Prometheus and Grafana to collect data from Docker, store it in Prometheus, and create visualizations with Grafana.
+You can use Grafana to customize the data you collect and create dashboards that fit your needs.

-It is designed to work seamlessly with Prometheus and Grafana.
-It will collect data from Docker and send it to Prometheus for storage, and then use Grafana to visualize the data in beautiful and informative dashboards.
-Grafana offers a variety of options for filtering and specifying the data you want to collect, so you can customize your metrics collection to fit your needs.

-It uses GRPC service to manage Docker accounts.
-GRPC is a high-performance.

-We hope you find this package useful!
+We hope you find it helpful!

 ## Dashboard